-The 1D-curvilinear variograms underline existence of spatial correlation at a scale of the equivalent radius and the width-height ratio inside the network.
+The 1D-curvilinear variograms underline existence of spatial correlation at a scale of the equivalent radius and the width-height ratio inside the networks.
 The variability is usually low inside the branches.
-The ranges of the variograms differ from a network to another but seem nonetheless higher than in Pardo-Iguzquiza et al. $(2^{0.11})$, who computed it with Euclidean distances.
-Not taking the curvilinear structure of the detworks could, indeed, lead to an underestimation of the spatial correlation of the structures.
+The ranges of the variograms differ from a network to another but seem nonetheless higher than in Pardo-Iguzquiza et al. (2011), who computed it with Euclidean distances.
+Not taking the curvilinear structure of the networks could, indeed, lead to an underestimation of the spatial correlation of the studied metrics.